nhsbsa/immigration-hs/docs/documentation/publishing-on-heroku.md

 # Publishing on the web (Heroku)

 We recommend using [Heroku](http://www.heroku.com) to get your prototype online.
-It’s simple and fast to deploy new versions as you work.
+It's simple and fast to deploy new versions as you work.

 Once your prototype is on Heroku, other people will be able to access and try your prototype from their own computers or mobile devices.